Christoph Gerlinger

-Christoph Gerlinger (born July 27, 1967, in Frankfurt/Main, West Germany) is a German venture capitalist and Internet entrepreneur.
-He is best known as the founder and CEO of the former venture capital investor German Startups Group, which is publicly listed on the Frankfurt Stock Exchange and was transformed in late 2020 into a Private Equity firm.
+Christoph Gerlinger (born July 27, 1967 in Frankfurt/Main, West Germany) is a German venture capitalist and internet entrepreneur.
+He is best known as the founder and CEO of the venture capital investment company German Startups Group, which is publicly listed on the Frankfurt Stock Exchange and was transformed in late 2020 into a Private Equity firm.
 In August 2024, the company was rebranded as The Payments Group Holding (PGH) and entered into a share purchase agreement to acquire four PayTech firms.
 The deal is expected to close in summer 2025, pending certain conditions.
 Once finalized, PGH will consolidate the four PayTech firms into a single group of operating companies.
 Prior to that he was a senior executive and entrepreneur in computer and online games companies since 1996.
 He was CEO of the MMO Games publisher Frogster Interactive Pictures AG (now Gameforge Berlin AG), listed at Frankfurt stock exchange from 2006 until its takeover in 2010.
 Gerlinger was named one of Germany's most 50 interesting young entrepreneurs by a leading German business magazine.

 Education and career

 Gerlinger earned a master's degree in business administration and Management from JW Goethe University Frankfurt am Main in 1992.

 Early in his career, Gerlinger was CFO of the German subsidiary of Psygnosis (Sony Group)(1996–1998).
-Later he was CFO and Co-Founder of CDV Software Entertainment AG (1999–2001), listed at the Frankfurt Stock Exchange from 2000 until 2010, before serving as general manager of Atari's German entity Infogrames Deutschland GmbH (2002).
+Later he was CFO and co-founder of CDV Software Entertainment AG (1999–2001), listed at the Frankfurt Stock Exchange from 2000 until 2010, before serving as general manager of Atari's German entity Infogrames Deutschland GmbH (2002).
 In early 2005, Gerlinger founded the MMO Games Publisher Frogster Interactive Pictures AG in Berlin.
 He was Frogster's long standing CEO and worked with the team during its critical growth phases.
 He left Frogster at the end of 2011 after the takeover by its competitor Gameforge.
 He then founded German Startups Group, which was released publicly on 27 July 2012.
 German Startups Group based in Berlin became the second most active venture capital investor in Germany since 2012.

-In August 2020, the annual general meeting of German Startups Group resolved to merge with SGT Capital's investment management arm of the business, to create a global Alternative Investment and Private Equity Asset Manager based in Singapore and Frankfurt, The company was then renamed to SGT German Private Equity, and Gerlinger remained one of the Managing Directors of the company, and became a Partner, responsible for Finance and Digitalization, of SGT Capital, Private Equity business affiliated with the company.
+In August 2020, the annual general meeting of German Startups Group resolved to merge with SGT Capital's investment management arm of the business, to create a global Alternative Investment and Private Equity Asset Manager based in Singapore and Frankfurt, The company was then renamed to SGT German Private Equity, and Gerlinger remained one of the managing directors of the company, and became a Partner, responsible for Finance and Digitalization, of SGT Capital, Private Equity business affiliated with the company.

 In June 2022, SGT Capital acquired Utimaco for the funds under its umbrella.
-Utimaco is a global market leader for high-end cyber security software with more than 470 employees and a three-digit million revenue.
+Utimac o is a global market leader for high-end cyber security software with more than 470 employees and a three-digit million revenue.
 This constituted the completion of the transformation of the former German Startups Group into a Germany-based Private Equity asset manager under the name SGT German Private Equity.
-In March of 2024, SGT Capital and the company parted ways, with the company changing its focus to AI.
+In March 2024, SGT Capital and the company parted ways, with the company changing its focus to AI.